camunda/camunda-docs/docs/self-managed/operate-deployment/data-retention.md

     ilmMinAgeForDeleteArchivedIndices: 30d
 ```

 `ilmMinAgeForDeleteArchivedIndices` defines the duration for which archived data will be stored before deletion.
-The values use Elasticsearch TimeUnit format: https://www.elastic.co/guide/en/elasticsearch/reference/current/api-conventions.html#time-units.
+The values use [Elasticsearch TimeUnit format](https://www.elastic.co/guide/en/elasticsearch/reference/current/api-conventions.html#time-units).

 This ILM Policy works on Elasticsearch 7 as well, and can function as a replacement of the Elasticsearch Curator.